barryclark/jekyll-now/_drafts/elvis-operator-for-optionals-in-cpp.md

 ```c#
 String str2 = str1?.Insert(0, "preamble:")?.ToUpper();
 ```
 In that case `str2` will contain the upper case version of str1 with "PREAMBLE:" prepended, or `null` if str1 is `null`.
-The chaining of expressions is where the real power of the null-condional operator comes into play: it allows for more expressive code without the need to check for `null` before each function call.
+The ability to chain expressions is where the real power of the null-condional operator comes into play: it allows for more expressive code without the need to check for `null` before each function call.

 Using template metaprogramming techniques we can implement our own operator in C++ that does very similar things conceptually.
-Lets figure out how it should behave given different possible arguments.
+I want the oprator to apply functions to optionals.
+The class `std::optional` represents nullable types in C++ in a way that is in line with the ideas of functional programming.

 # Defining the Intended Behaviour in C++
 I will use `%` as the operator in C++.
-It takes a `t` of type `T` and applies a function to it.
+It takes an `opt` of type `std.:optional<T>` and applies a function to it.
 The C++ of the example above might look like this:
 ```c++
 //std::optional<std::string> str1 = ... (given elsewhere)
 std::optional<std::string> str2 = str1 % insert_at_begin("preamble:") % to_upper;
 ```
-Where insert_at_begin and to_upper are functions that are defined appropriately.
-Lets have a look on the different functions that the operator can encounter.
+Where `insert_at_begin` and `to_upper` are functions that are defined appropriately.
+Lets have a look at the different kinds of functions that the operator can encounter.

-Since I want to have my C++ implementation be a useful tool for functional programming, it is quite natural to talk about applying functions to optionals.
-I can think of these types of functions we want to apply to an object `opt` of type `std::optional<T>`.
-I will use $f$, $g$ for a function and `T`, `U` for C++ types, which are not `void`.
+Since I want to have my C++ implementation be a tool for functional programming, it is natural to talk about applying functions to optionals in a math-y way.
+As a notation I use $f$ for a type of function, and `T`, `U` for C++ types, which are not `void`.
+I can think of these types of functions we want to apply to an object `opt` of type `std::optional<T>`:

 1. $f_1: $ `T` $\rightarrow$ `U`
 2. $f_2: $ `T` $\rightarrow$ `void`
 3. $f_3: $ `std::optional<T>` $\rightarrow$ `std::optional<U>`